u007/tigerhall/README.md

 ## Installation

 Requires yarn.
-Clone the repo and run `yarn install`
+Clone the repo and run `npm install`

 ## Start

-After the successfull installation of the packages: `yarn dev`
+After the successfull installation of the packages: `npm run dev`.

+Open new browser and visit `http://localhost:3005/`